influxdata/amazon-cloud-formation-influxdb-enterprise/multi-ami/README.md

 ## Deploying the template

+Login to an AWS account and subscribe to the [InfluxDB Enterprise solution on the AWS Marketplace]().

 This template can be deployed from the AWS Marketplace or via the AWS CLI using the template in this repo.